seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 This paper presents ConsciOS as a unified engineering program for consciousness as a designable system—one that can be modeled, instrumented, and improved through rigorous experimentation.
 We contribute three core elements: (i) a nested three-layer control architecture (Echo-Self, Super-Self, Meta-Self) that decomposes conscious agency into testable subsystems grounded in viable systems theory, hierarchical reinforcement learning, and active inference; (ii) coherence-based selection mechanisms (Resonance Engine, EGS, FREQ Coin) that operationalize affect and interoceptive feedback as measurable control signals; and (iii) a comprehensive empirical roadmap with detailed experimental protocols, canonical terminology mappings, and reproducible code references.

 ConsciOS reframes consciousness as an engineering challenge—testable, instrumentable, and governable.
 The architecture offers practical affordances for AI alignment through interpretable hierarchical decomposition, affect-informed policy selection, and built-in safety mechanisms.
 By providing formal, testable hypotheses about consciousness as hierarchical control, we bridge contemplative traditions, systems science, and modern computational frameworks—translating millennia of systematic observation into falsifiable hypotheses that are practically applicable to the urgent challenge of building aligned artificial intelligence.
+A key implication is that **alignment is an architectural property, not a training outcome:** coherence must be designed into the control structure before deployment, not patched post-hoc.

 We invite researchers, engineers, and practitioners to implement, test, and critique the proposed models and to collaborate on open benchmarks and datasets.

 \appendixfigures